zephyrproject-rtos/zephyr/doc/README.rst

 Running the documentation generators
 ************************************

-Assuming that the |project| tree with the doc patches is in :file:`DIRECTORY`, type:
+Assuming that the |project| tree with the doc directory is in :file:`DIRECTORY`, type:

 .. code-block:: bash